 Treasurer: Thereas Magee

 Cllr Kate Crawford (East Acton ward councillor)

-Amanda Souter (also chair of the Wells House Road Residents Association and appointed community representative on the OPDC BOARD
+Amanda Souter (also chair of the Wells House Road Residents Association) and until November 2018 the appointed community representative on the OPDC BOARD

 Stewart Dalby (President of the Friends of Wormwood Scrubs)